LambdaSharp/LambdaSharpTool/Samples/SnsSample/ReadMe.md

 Before you begin, make sure to [setup your λ# CLI](../../Bootstrap/).

-## Module File
+## Module Definition

 Creating a function that is invoked by an SNS topics requires two steps.
-First, the SNS topic must either be created or referenced in the `Parameters` section.
+First, the SNS topic must either be created or referenced in the `Variables` section.
 Second, the function must reference the parameter name in its `Sources` section using the `Topic` attribute.

 Lambda functions require the `sns:Subscribe` permission on the SNS topic.
 Either request it explicitly or use a [resource permission shorthand](../src/MindTouch.LambdaSharp.Tool/Resources/IAM-Mappings.yml) instead.